syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/MaskedEditBox-Events.md

 ## MaskSatisfied

-This event is raised when the required fields in a mask have been satisfied after new text has been entered / the text changes.
+This event is raised when the required fields in a mask have been satisfied after new text has been entered or the text changes.

 The event handler receives an argument of type EventArgs containing data related to this event.